Safety

 acoustic filtering earplugs

-Also known as volume-reducing earplugs and acoustic filtering earplugs.
 A newer variety of ear protection that reduces the sound volume in an environment without losing sound quality.
-Volume-reducing earplugs are often used by musicians.
+Acoustic filtering earplugs, also known as volume-reducing earplugs or noise filtering earplugs, are often used by musicians.

 Acoustic waves are the result of a vibrating source disturbing the air.
 Acoustic waves cause sound.